mattermost/docs/source/install/config-cloudfront.rst

    c.
 Set allowed HTTP Methods to ``GET, HEAD, OPTIONS, POST, PATCH, DELETE``.
    d.
 Set Forward Cookies to ``All``.
    e.
 Set Query string forwarding and Caching to ``Forward all, cache based on all``.
    f.
-Set your Alternate Domain Names to the domain you want Mattermost to be accessible from, mattermost.example.com in our example.
+Set your Alternate Domain Names to the domain you want Mattermost to be accessible from, e.g. ``mattermost.example.com``.
    g.
 Select ``Custom SSL Certificate`` and set the certificate for your domain.
    h.
 Set Default Root Object to ``/static/root.html``.

-7. After creating your distribution.
-You need to add an additional origin.
+7. After creating your distribution, you need to add an additional origin.
 Select the origins tab and create an origin.
 Set the origin domain name to your Mattermost load balancer.
 8. Next, create a behavior.

    a.
 Set the Path Pattern to ``/api/*``.